MFEK/libspiro/README.md

 2. The number of elements in the spiros array (this example has 4)
 3. Additional ncq control variable (default==0)
 4. Whether this describes a closed (True=1) or open (False=0) contour
-5. A bézier results output context
+5. A Bézier results output context
 6. An integer success flag.
-1 = completed task and have valid bézier results, or  0 = unable to complete task, bézier results are invalid.
+1 = completed task and have valid Bézier results, or  0 = unable to complete task, Bézier results are invalid.

   ```c
     bc = new_bezctx_ps();